coq/coq/doc/sphinx/addendum/generalized-rewriting.rst

       Proof. intros. rewrite empty_neutral. reflexivity.
 Qed.

-   The tables of relations and morphisms are managed by the type class instance mechanism.
+   The tables of relations and morphisms are managed by the typeclass instance mechanism.
 The behavior on section close is to generalize the instances by the variables of the section (and possibly hypotheses used in the proofs of instance declarations) but not to export them in